ManthanKeim/Simple-Entry-Management-Software/README.md

 the resources and the available phone number.
 This web-app is tested and can be extended for global user.

+I used the name Innovacer just to show that this app is not owned by any employee of Innovaccer.
+So I intentionally chose the name Innovacer.
 ### Project Screenshots on LocalHost

 <img alt="image_1" src="working/Screenshot 2019-11-26 at 5.00.21 PM.png" width="700px">